Summer School 2014

-Summer School Applications will be available in the front office of the Skills Center and and at your high school, beginning May 17th.
-Registration forms will be mailed to all 10th and 11th grade students, but may not arrive prior to the 17th.
+Summer School Applications will be available in the front office of the Skills Center and and at your high school, beginning sometime in May.
+Registration forms will be mailed to all 10th and 11th grade students.
 Registration is on a "first-come, first-serve" basis.

 Who is Eligible?